Melania Trump’s ‘I Don’t Care’ Jackets Going For Hundreds Of Dollars Online

 Melania Trump’s “I Don’t Care” jacket, which she wore to visit an immigrant detention center last week, is now fetching big money on the resale market, The Hill is reporting.

-Until a couple of weeks ago, nobody, er, cared (pun intended) about the green jacket, by fashion retailer Zara, which had the message “I really don’t care.
+Until a couple of weeks ago, nobody, er, cared (pun intended) about the green jacket by fashion retailer Zara, which had the message “I really don’t care.
 Do u?” on the back.
 You could have bought the jacket on Zara’s website, or at a brick-and-mortar store, for a measly $39.

-That all changed when the First Lady showed up wearing that jacket at a Texas facility that housed immigrant children who had been separated from their parents.
+That all changed when the first lady showed up wearing that jacket at a Texas facility that housed immigrant children who had been separated from their parents.
 Wearing a garment with the phrase “I really don’t care.
 Do u?” emblazoned on it was seen by some as, at the very least, tone-deaf, considering the magnitude of the situation.

 The jacket that Melania Trump wore to embark on a visit to a children’s detention center in Texas was, as they say in high-school dress codes, inappropriate. https://t.co/twozM08qke